Dersu Uzala (1975 film): Contemporary opinion

 On Rotten Tomatoes, the film holds an approval rating of 73% based on 15 reviews, with an average rating of 7.7/10.
 In Japan, scholars and critics saw Dersu Uzala as a decline in quality compared to his earlier works, many among them having previously championed Kurosawa's films.
 Joan Mellen and Donald Richie agreed with their assessment.
 Critics disliked Kurosawa's choice to use 70 mm film as it had associations with light entertainment period films and musicals.
 In the US the film received a mixed reception.

-Film critic Yūkichi Shinada hailed the film as a new beginning for Kurosawa.

 Writing for Kinema Junpo magazine upon the film's release in Japan, Yūkichi Shinada called Kurosawa's directing orthodox, but praised this decision as the best way to express the feelings of Dersu and Arsenyev for each other and Dersu's way of life.
 He additionally praised the film for capturing a sense of humanity's cooperation with nature, which is contrasted against Kurosawa's earlier films depicting conflict; as a result Shinada wrote that it reflected a new beginning for Kurosawa's work as a director.
 Don Kenny wrote in The Japan Times that Dersu Uzala was a great work exemplifying Kurosawa's directorial style, also praising the actors and their casting.

 Kevin Thomas believed that Dersu Uzala should have been screened in 70 mm with the correct audio track, but wrote that the film was an achievement.
 Richard Eder wrote in The New York Times that the film's structure was unbalanced, with the second part being a meaningless extension of the first.
-In a review for The Washington Post, Gary Arnold wrote that the film contains a "picturesque serenity", but that Kurosawa's sensibility as a director was getting slower.
+In a negative review for The Washington Post, Gary Arnold wrote that the film contains a "picturesque serenity", but that Kurosawa's sensibility as a director was getting slower.
 A week later Judith Martin wrote a review in the paper panning the film, criticising it for a lack of drama and a pretentious attitude in its praise of Dersu's wisdom.
 The New Republic and New West were very dismissive of the film, and the Independent Film Journal considered the film's appeal to be very limited.
 The Monthly Film Bulletin considered the film unsuccessful in its depiction of nature, and generally too sentimental.

 Retrospective opinion

-The film was included by the Vatican in a list of important films compiled in 1995, under the category of "Values".
+The film was included by the Vatican in a list of forty-five important films compiled in 1995, under the category of "Values".
 A three out of five star review in Empire criticised Kurosawa's compositions as detached, but complemented the way the environment was filmed.
 Writing for The Washington Post in 2003, Stephen Hunter called the film a "great epic of physical endurance".
-Slant Magazine referred to the film in 2010 as a "quiet critique of the artificiality of city life", and wrote appreciatingly of its tension.
+Slant Magazine referred to the film in 2010 as a "quiet critique of the artificiality of city life", and wrote appreciatively of its tension.
 In 2012, Philip French wrote in The Observer that Dersu Uzala was a "humanist masterwork".